Tabooba, Queensland: Geography

 Tabooba is located at the confluence of Christmas Creek and Logan River.
 Logan River marks the western boundary.
 In the east the locality reaches elevations greater than 400 m above sea level, along Jinbroken Range.

 History

 The Beaudesert Shire Tramway passed through Tabooba and opened in 1902.
 The station was known as Tabooba Junction.
 Here the line split with one branch reaching Rathdowney and the other to Lamington.

-Tabooba State School opened on 24 July 1911 and closed on 24 August 1942.
+Tabooba State School opened on 24 July 1911.
+It closed on 24 August 1942.
+It was on a 1 acre site on the southern corner of Christmas Creek Road and Tramway Road (approx 28.13474°S 152.96172°E).